cdriscol/chris-driscol/apps/web/README.md

 ## Styling

-Legacy global styles (fonts, headings, buttons, sections) are imported from `src/styles/legacy`.
+Legacy styles were migrated into Tailwind utilities.
+There is no legacy stylesheet directory.

 ## GraphQL